colindavison/product-process/README.md

 # Product/Process Patents

 ## Note
 - Since Google Patents changes over time, the results may change slightly based on the day the data is accessed.
+The code was run with version 1.0.2 of scikit-learn.

 ## Outline
 1. `code/webscrape.py`: scrapes patent data from Google Patents